urql-graphql/urql/docs/graphcache/offline.md

 `offlineExchange`.
 The `storage` is an adapter that contains methods for storing cache data in a persisted storage interface on the user's device.

-By default we can use the default storage option that `@urql/exchange-graphcache` comes with.
+By default, we can use the default storage option that `@urql/exchange-graphcache` comes with.
 This default storage uses [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to persist the cache's data.
 We can use this default storage by importing the `makeDefaultStorage` function from `@urql/exchange-graphcache/default-storage`.